 Considering the form and function of your lamp

 One way to streamline the number of choices is to determine the function and form of your lamp.
 What kind of lighting do you need?
 Will it sit on the floor or a table, or will it be mounted on the wall?
+Do you intend to use it only inside or will you need to consider weather-resistant outdoor lamps as well.
 Once you have answers to these questions, picking the correct lamp will be easier.

 Five basic types of lighting